North Berwick Law

-Scot rail .The Edinburgh - North Berwick train stops every hour at North Berwickn and more frequently on Saturdays.
+Scot rail .The Edinburgh - North Berwick train stops every hour at North Berwick and more frequently on Saturdays.
 From there it is a 20 minute walk to the site.

 By bicycle / car

-Take the B1347 heading S out of North Berwick.
-The road climbs steeply, past the sports centre and then shortly afterwards you'll see a turning off sign posted North Berwick law.
+Take the B1347 heading south out of North Berwick.
+The road climbs steeply past the sports centre and then shortly afterwards you'll see a turning signposted North Berwick law.

 Parking charges may apply.